gregorosaurus/flyingcanuck/posts/2022-01-27_PurviewSHIRError/post.md

 Log ID: Error
 ```

 Looking at the stack track, we could see that the Purview SHIR is using the *old* Azure Storage library, ```Microsoft.WindowsAzure.Storage```.
-The more interesting of the stack trace is where is said: **This implementation is not part of the Windows Platform FIPS validated cryptographic algorithms**.
-This leads me to think the old Azure Storage library is using some old cryptographic algorithm that on new Windows Server versions, have disabled by default.
+The more interesting part of the stack trace is where it says: **This implementation is not part of the Windows Platform FIPS validated cryptographic algorithms**.
+This leads me to think the old Azure Storage library is using some old cryptographic algorithm that on new Windows Server versions have disabled by default.

 ## Fix